 Sponsored by Wells Fargo, the Teacher Innovation Grants (TIG) empower teachers with opportunities to inspire their students to succeed in school.
 Each year, teachers with grants are able to create memorable, interactive and enhanced learning experiences—experiences that would not exist without the additional funding.
-Since 2007, TIG has empowered over 1,400 teachers with almost $800,000 in grant money.
+Since 2006, 1,250 grants have been awarded to over 1,700 teachers with more than $950,000 in grant money.
+This year SVEF and Wells Fargo continued to support teachers and their efforts through Teacher Innovation Grants.
+Grants were awarded to PreK-12 teachers in Santa Clara County School Districts or charter schools with an SVEF partnership agreement.

 Grants are available for teachers who work in Santa Clara County public school districts or charter schools that have a signed memorandum of understanding with SVEF.
 If your district is not listed below, contact your Superintendent about this opportunity and request that a memorandum be signed with SVEF.